swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 ### Terminology

 -   **Community Discussion**: an online meeting where instructors share experiences from teaching and obtain information while preparing to teach.
--   **Discussion Session Host**: member of the Carpentries community who facilitates a community discussion.
+-   **Discussion Session Host**: member of The Carpentries community who facilitates a community discussion.
 -   **Discussion Session Coordinator**: a volunteer from the Instructor Development Committee whose responsibilities include updating the scheduling Etherpad and emailing invitations to instructors.
 For more information about this role, see the [role description](https://docs.carpentries.org/topic_folders/mentoring/mentoring-subcommittee-roles.html#discussion-session-coordinators).

 ### Motivation